 So it's important to meditate upon your latest dreams and recollections.
 Stay completely still while you do this, because the astral body is disturbed by physical movement and the memories are lost.

 As you meditate on your dreams, repeat the mantra: RAOM GAOM, accentuating the O and splitting each word into two syllables.
-This will help focus your awareness on memories from the subconscious.
+This will help focus your awareness on memories from the unconscious.

 For more lucidity techniques, I recommend The Tibetan Yogas of Dream and Sleep by Tenzin Wangyal Rinpoche.
 Unlike many other books on the subject, Tenzin is clear and concise and offers lots of practical examples.